 National Single Species Action Plans are required for all populations listed in Column A of Table 1 in the AEWA Action Plan (Paragraph 2.2.2 of the Action Plan).
-Populations are listed in Column A in one of four Categories:
+Populations are listed in Column A in one of three Categories:

-Category 1: (a) Species that are included in Appendix I to the Bonn Convention. (b) Species that are listed as threatened in the IUCN Red List of Threatened Animals.

-- (c) Populations that number less than around 10,000 individuals. - Category 2: Populations numbering between around 10,000 and around 25,000 individuals.

-Category 3: Populations numbering between around 25,000 and around 100,000 individuals and considered to be at risk as a result of:
+- Category 1: (a) Species that are included in Appendix I to the Bonn Convention. - (b) Species that are listed as threatened in the IUCN Red List of Threatened Animals, as reported in the most recent summary by BirdLife International - (c) Populations that number less than around 10,000 individuals. - Category 2: Populations numbering between around 10,000 and around 25,000 individuals. - Category 3: Populations numbering between around 25,000 and around 100,000 individuals and considered to be at risk as a result of:

-- (a) concentration onto a small number of sites at any stage of their annual cycle; - (b) dependence on a habitat type which is under severe threat; - (c) showing significant long-term decline; or - (d) showing extreme fluctuations in population size or trend.
+(a) concentration onto a small number of sites at any stage of their a - (a) concentration onto a small number of sites at any stage of their annual cycle; - (b) dependence on a habitat type which is under severe threat; - (c) showing significant long-term decline; or - (d) showing extreme fluctuations in population size or trend.